Palazzo Biscari, the ballroom – Catania – ph. Paolo Barone

 And even now, the exit in procession of the “vara” – a masterpiece of art made by master goldsmiths from Catania and Messina – containing the sacred relics of the martyr, the parade of carriages of the Senate and finally the spectacular fireworks, remind us that Saint Agatha is always there to oversee the fire of Etna.

 In the counters of all the Catanese pastry shops cakes connected to the history of the virgin, patron saint of Catania cannot be missed: the “Cassateddi of Sant’Aita” also called “Minni of Sant’Aita” and the “Olivette”.
-The first relates to the martyrdom and to the brutal tearing of the breasts to which the young girl was subjected, by the Roman emperor Quinziano for refusing his love and for having decided to devote her life to the Christian faith.
+The first relates to the martyrdom and to the brutal tearing of the breasts to which the young girl was subjected, by the Roman emperor Quinziano for refusing his love and to have decided to devote her life to the Christian faith.

 The olivette, instead, refer to the legend where a young man, cherished by people of Quinziano, in stopping to rest and by bending down to tie a shoe, he saw arise from nowhere the olive tree that shielded him from the view of guards and gave him fruits to eat.

 8 – The fishing villages of the lava

 A route between nature and history close to the city, a charming itinerary along the small seaside villages facing the Ionian coast of Etna.